kmooney/kmooney.github.io/_posts/2015-06-09-django-mysql-postgres.markdown

     . bin/activate
     pip install -r requirements.txt

-With your requirements are installed, had a working development site!
+With my requirements installed, I had a working development site!
 I was able to run the django project and with some minor tweaks to the settings file, verify that everything was working.

     python manage.py runserver 0:8000 --settings=my-app-settings

-(You can also put your settings into the `DJANGO_SETTINGS_MODULE` environment variable.
-It's a good idea - otherwise you'll be typing the module name a lot.)
+(I put my settings into the `DJANGO_SETTINGS_MODULE` environment variable.
+It's a good idea - cuts down on the typing.)

-### Your Second Dump
+### My Second Dump

 Next, I tried to dump everything as a fixture, with the intention of running loaddata on the dump and re-importing to MySQL.